Florida scrub-jays and scrub habitat to be celebrated at Feb. 23 festival

-- Reducing use of pesticides around homes and golf courses, since scrub-jays feed on insects.
+- Reducing use of pesticides around your home, since scrub-jays feed on insects.